LeagueSharp/LeagueSharp.Support/21-I_am_suspended_because_of_a_chargeback/article.md

-When opening a dispute on PayPal, your account is automatically suspended.
+We automatically lock your account as soon as you open a dispute on PayPal for a payment towards us.

+We always try to provide the best service possible and we offer a wide range of support in case you are facing issues.
+Moreover, you can always contact us privately using the (https://www.joduska.me/forum/index.php?app=tickets&module=tickets&section=post&do=new_ticket)[Ticket System].

-In order to unlock it, you will need to close the dispute.
-As soon as the money is released to us, you will automatically regain access to our forum.
+As soon as the dispute is closed, you will regain access to LeagueSharp.